mautrix/docs/bridges/python/manhole.md

 the host and connect with the hosts netcat and rlwrap.

 To close the connection, use <kbd>Ctrl</kbd>+<kbd>C</kbd> or `exit()`.
-To close the manhole, use the `close-manhole` management command or use `bridge.manhole.close()` inside the manhole.
+To close the manhole, use the `close-manhole` management command or use `manhole.close()` inside the manhole.

 Inside the manhole, `bridge` refers to the main class instance.
 Refer to the source code to see how everything works.
 The manhole supports top-level `await`